mattstyles/level-connect-client/README.md

 ### GET `group` `key`

+Returns a single key from a group as an object

 ```js
 client.get( 'users', 'bob' )
 ```

 ### DELETE `group` `key`

+Removes a single key from a group

 ```js
 client.delete( 'users', 'carl' )
 ```

 ### PUT `group` `key` `value`

+Pass an object and stick it into the key within the group

 ```js
 client.put( 'users', 'dave', {